andrewsgardner/vagrant-lamp-bootstrap/README.md

-# vagrant-lamp-bootstrap
+# vagrantStack

-A super-simple Vagrantfile / bootstrap.sh to setup a LAMP stack inside Vagrant 100% automatically.
+A vagrant dev stack that provisions and Apache, MySQL, PHP5, phpMyAdmin, NodeJS, and MongoDB.

 <!-- ### Whaaaaat ? -->